Iran Unbowed: An exhibition of work by leading contemporary Iranian artists

 The 80 year old Vaziri was one of Iranian’s first Modernist painters.
 His work is brave, accomplished and ambitious with periodical bursts of wit lending an energetic tempo to his visual melody.

-Latest event info only available at contact info (if provided).
+Contact the organizer for latest event info.
 Kodoom.com is not responsible for any changes made in the above information.
+Report or Flag this event